-Red Collages consists of four cibachrome photographs made from collages of single images, which have been excised from their original contexts, cut up and reassembled into other forms.
-These works are associated with and anticipate the conceptual and visual themes of the series that would follow, known as Objects of Desire.
-In the production paste-up for Rider, a LIFE magazine clipping of Natalie Wood (rehearsing for the film Gypsy) reveals the shape of a cowboy riding a horse on the reverse side of the page.
-By superimposing one image onto the silhouette of the other, Charlesworth created a visual narrative between the two images, allowing doubled readings and merging extreme gender stereotypes.
+Red Collages consists of four cibachrome prints made from collages of single images, which have been excised from their original contexts, cut up, and reassembled into other forms.
+These four works mark the beginning of Charlesworth's method of re-photographing appropriated images and isolating them against colored backgrounds with matching frames-a hallmark of her next series Objects of Desire (1983-89).
+In the production material for Rider, a LIFE magazine clipping of Natalie Wood, rehearsing for the 1962 film Gypsy, reveals the shape of a cowboy riding a horse on the reverse side of the page.
+The confluence of the two personas reveals the impossibility of seeing one without the other, emphasizing feminist critiques surrounding gendered depictions of power and sexual desire.

-Construction, 1983-84

-Fashion Collage, 1983-84

-From the series "Red Collages"

-Cibachrome prints with lacquered frames
+Construction, 1983-84 Fashion Collage, 1983-84 From the series "Red Collages" Cibachrome prints with lacquered frames